Iron Fist: [mid-battle]

 A common trend for characters in works of fiction is to shrug off danger or laugh at it.
 In totally serious drama, characters might be crying in fear or "shell-shocked" from life-threatening situations, but in any other genre, characters react to danger in any number of more calm ways:

-Act as if the danger is real in their dialog, but speaking calmly about it.
-See also This Is Gonna Suck.
+- Act as if the danger is real in their dialog, but speaking calmly about it.
+See also This Is Gonna Suck and Danger Deadpan.

 Depending on how it's handled, the first three occur most often in comedic shows, while the last one is most common in shows that don't lean too far towards humor, or want to be more realistic.
 The first three also happen fairly often in more serious works, but often with an edge of sarcasm or bitterness, implying that the hero isn't feeling particularly mirthful about the situation.

 There's some truth to this.
 People in real life professions such as police or military become so used to life-threatening situations occurring every week, or even multiple times a day, that they end up engaging in Casual Danger Dialog

 all the time.
 For example, Evan Wright's nonfiction book Generation Kill

 has accounts of United States Marines under heavy machine gun and mortar fire and in the middle of pitched gun battles remaining calm under pressure.
 Even ordinary people can end up this way, as it's well-known that many people use humor or sarcasm as a way of coping with stress or fear.
 See Gallows Humor

 Usually done for comedic effect in comedies, naturally.
 May involve some amount of Acoustic License